Peter Grimes: Act 3

 The same, two days later, night in the Borough ("Moonlight" in the Sea Interludes).

 At a town dance, Mrs Sedley tries to convince the authorities that Grimes is a murderer.
 Ellen and Captain Balstrode confide in each other: Grimes has disappeared, and Balstrode has discovered a jersey washed ashore.
 Ellen recognises it as one she had knitted for John.
-Mrs Sedley overhears this, and with the knowledge that Grimes has returned, is able to whip up another vigilante mob.
-Singing "Him who despises us we'll destroy", the villagers march off searching for Grimes.
+Mrs Sedley overhears this and, with the knowledge that Grimes has returned, whips up another vigilante mob.
+Singing "Him who despises us we'll destroy", the villagers march off in search of Grimes.
 (The sixth interlude, not included in the concert version of the Sea Interludes, covers the change of scene.)

-While the townspeople can be heard off-stage hunting for the fisherman, Grimes appears onstage singing a monologue, interspersed by cries from the mob and by a mournful fog horn (a solo tuba).
+While the townspeople can be heard off-stage hunting for him, Grimes appears onstage singing a monologue, interspersed by cries from the mob and by a mournful fog horn (a solo tuba).
 The death of his second apprentice has shattered Grimes who sounds panicked, distracted and unfocused.
-Ellen and Balstrode discover him before the furious townspeople get there, and the sea captain advises Grimes the best thing is to sail to sea and drown himself by scuppering his boat.
+Ellen and Balstrode discover him before the furious townspeople get there, and the sea captain advises Grimes that the best thing he can do is sail out to sea and drown himself by scuppering his boat.
 Silently, Grimes walks out.
 The next morning life in the Borough begins as usual as if nothing has happened, though there is a report from the coastguard of a boat seen sinking far off the coast.
-This is dismissed by Auntie as "one of these rumours."
+This is dismissed by Auntie as "one of these rumours".